 OSDE will work with the students as they move through their undergraduate experience, with each year adding new experiences and opportunities.
 Recent participants have earned paid research positions, internships and work experiences while still undergraduates.

-More than 40% of PSP participants have gained acceptance to advanced health care programs including: MPH, DDS, DO, MD and PhD programs.
-Former students are at MD programs at UF, FSU, USF, UCF, Emory, Meharry, Howard, Columbia and the University of Chicago for PhD.
+More than 40% of PSP participants have gained acceptance to advanced health care programs including: MPH, DDS, DO, MD, PA, and PhD programs.
+Former students are at MD programs at UF, FSU, USF, UCF, Emory, Meharry, Howard, Stanford, Columbia and the University of Chicago for PhD.

 Accepted and matriculated PSP students who fulfill their on-going obligations while in the initial summer program receive a $1500 educational grant.

 Additional grants or stipends are available to support research positions, as well as test preparation materials and costs.

 A maximum of fifteen students will be accepted into PSP each year.
 The summer program will help participants enhance science inquiry and communication skills utilizing Small Group Problem-based Learning, explore time management and test taking strategies to enhance learning skills.
 The program provides exposure to various health professions through clinical experiences, and offers professional school admissions information through interaction with faculty, staff and current professional students.

 The PSP summer session includes clinical, academic and hands-on opportunities to learn more about medicine and other health careers.
 We will take part in sessions from: Morsani College of Medicine, College of Nursing, College of Public Health, School of Physical Therapy, the College of Pharmacy and our Physician Assistant program.